HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Introduction

-In this work, we present HOLE (Homological Observation of Latent Embeddings), a python library for interpreting and analyzing neural networks using persistent homology.
-To reveal the nuanced structure of high-dimensional activation spaces, HOLE performs filtrations using multiple distance metrics, including Euclidean, Cosine, Mahalanobis, and geodesic distances, each designed to highlight different geometric and semantic properties of the learned representations.
-The resulting topological data is made interpretable through a suite of visualization techniques, including dendrograms, heatmaps, blob graphs, and Sankey-based diagrams that trace the evolution of clusters across layers.
-Furthermore, we demonstrate HOLE's utility by demonstrating its ability to reveal learned representations, and in assessing model integrity by analyzing its robustness to common corruptions like input noise and the structural impacts of compression techniques such as pruning and quantization.
-By examining the stability of topological features under these conditions, HOLE provides insights into model behavior beyond traditional accuracy metrics, offering a more holistic understanding of a model's representational quality and potential failure modes.
+In this work, we present HOLE (Homological Observation of Latent Embeddings), an approach for interpreting and analyzing discriminative neural networks using persistent homology.
+The topological data produced by HOLE is made interpretable through a suite of coordinated visualization techniques (\cref{subsec:vis-design}): \vcflow{cluster flow diagrams} that trace how class clusters form, merge, and split across the filtration, with a stacked area chart view that supports selecting an informative filtration range; \vblob{blob graphs} that show the spatial layout of class clusters; and \vhmd{heatmap dendrograms} that reveal inter-class distance structure.
+We additionally provide an interactive dashboard that links these views to support rapid, coordinated exploration across models, layers, and distance metrics.
+We evaluate HOLE's utility across three applications: learned representation analysis~(\cref{sec:app1}), robustness to input noise~(\cref{sec:app2}), and the structural impact of model compression~(\cref{sec:app3}).
+By examining the stability of topological features under these conditions, HOLE provides insights into classifier behavior beyond traditional accuracy metrics, offering a more holistic understanding of representational quality and potential failure modes.